NWERC-Iceland/Website/content/registration.md

 7. Preferences of team order can be emailed to kevin “at” nwerc “dot” eu

 ## Slot assignment
-The results of the preregistration shows that all institutions listed below will get at least two slots!
+The results of the preregistration show that all institutions listed below will get at least two slots!

 ## Institution list